junxit/us-congress-bills-110/bill.md

 - **(a)** *Compliance with environmental and historic preservation laws* Prior to any conveyance under this Act, the Secretary shall complete all actions required under the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.), the Endangered Species Act of 1973 (16 U.S.C.
 1531 et seq.), the National Historic Preservation Act (16 U.S.C.
 470 et seq.), and all other applicable laws.
 - **(b)** *Compliance by the district* Upon the conveyance of the Goleta Water Distribution System under this Act, the District shall comply with all applicable Federal, State, and local laws and regulations in its operation of the facilities that are transferred.
 - **(c)** *Applicable authority* All provisions of Federal reclamation law (the Act of June 17, 1902 (43 U.S.C.
 371 et seq.) and Acts supplemental to and amendatory of that Act) shall continue to be applicable to project water provided to the District.

+## § 7.
+Report

+If, 12 months after the date of the enactment of this Act, the Secretary has not completed the conveyance required under section 3, the Secretary shall complete a report that states the reason the conveyance has not been completed and the date by which the conveyance shall be completed.
+The Secretary shall submit a report required under this section to Congress not later than 14 months after the date of the enactment of this Act.